 In May 2016, Ethicon voluntarily recalled their surgical mesh product, Physiomesh over serious health complications and the high recurrence rate of hernias requiring revision surgery.
-Ethicon, a subsidiary of Johnson & Johnson, sent a letter to surgeons and operating room supervisors when the results of a several unpublished European studies showed a higher than average rate of serious complications as compared to other surgical mesh products.
+Ethicon, a subsidiary of Johnson & Johnson, sent a letter to surgeons and operating room supervisors when the results of several unpublished European studies showed a higher than average rate of serious complications as compared to other surgical mesh products.
 The U.S. Food and Drug Administration (FDA) had previously expressed concern over the potential complications from the Physiomesh Flexible Composite Mesh.

 Hernia surgery is one of the most common current applications of surgical mesh, but it can also be used in organ prolapses in the pelvic region as well.
 While hernias can occur in both men and women, organ prolapse is most common in women over 50 who have had at least one child via vaginal birth.